SarasotaBay.png

 3. Brain Performance Benefits

 Did you know that drinking enough liquids every day can help improve brain function?
 Taking in enough liquids every day can help improve a person's ability to concentrate.
-It can also help improve their reaction time (so important when driving), and it helps to improve a person's memory, as well as their overall mood.
+It can also help improve their reaction time and it helps to improve a person's memory, as well as their overall mood.

 4. Helps Prevent Kidney Stones